dwseoh/self-verifying-rag/docs/PRD.md

 TrustLoop uses Cerebras-speed Gemma 4 agents to verify every answer before the user sees it.
 In seconds, it generates an answer, checks claims, validates citations, detects hallucinations, assesses risk, and produces an audit trail.

-This turns RAG from a chatbot into a trusted enterprise decision system.
+This turns RAG from a chatbot into a trusted enterprise decision system and creates a practical loop for reducing documentation decay.